adrn/empirical-af/README.md

-# empirical-af
+# Empirical AF

-Frequencies, actions, and angles from phase-space density
+Estimate angles, actions, and frequencies directly from data.